2023 Best Value General Agriculture Schools in the Southwest Region

 Out-of-state tuition fees for undergraduate students at OPSU are $8,234 per year.

 You’ll join some of the best and brightest minds around you if you attend Sam Houston State University.
 The school came in at #2 on this year’s Best Value General Agriculture Schools in the Southwest Region list.
-Located in the town of Huntsville, SHSU is a public college with a fairly large student population.
+Located in the distant town of Huntsville, SHSU is a public college with a very large student population.

 SHSU undergraduate students pay an average of $18,752 in tuition and fees each year.
 While working on their degree, agriculture majors at SHSU accumulate an average of around $22,000 in student debt.